Slippery Elm may promote great health in dogs!

 The short answer is yes, yes it can.
 The one thing that you have to remember is that diarrhea and constipation in dogs are signs that something is not working correctly in the digestive tract.

-The herb, slippery elm, helps supports a proper healthy digestive tract.
+The herb, slippery elm, helps supports a properly healthy digestive tract.
 Once the digestive tract in the dog is healthy, problems like inflammation, diarrhea and constipation can go away.

-When a dog is constipated, their digestive muscle has to work extra hard to push the waste through their digestive tract.
+When a dog is constipated, its digestive muscle has to work extra hard to push the waste through its digestive tract.
 The muscles worked hard because there is not liquid in the waste to help pass it.
-With slippery elm, a lubrication is created within the digestive tract of the dog, causing passing of firm or hard stools, much easier.
+With slippery elm, lubrication is created within the digestive tract of the dog, causing the passing of firm or hard stools, much easier.